wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 github-issue: https://github.com/websharks/s2member-kb/issues/234
 ---

 The `[s2Eot /]` shortcode can be used to display a user's EOT (End of Term) time; i.e., the date when the customer will lose access.
-Or, if an EOT cannot be determined, an NPR (next payment time) can be displayed.
+Or, if an EOT cannot be determined, an NPT (next payment time) can be displayed.
 For instance, if the customer has an ongoing recurring plan, there is no fixed EOT time.
-In this case, it is more appropriate to display the NPR (next payment time).
+In this case, it is more appropriate to display the NPT (next payment time).

 **Important, see**: [`s2Eot` Limitations (Supported Payment Gateways)](#-limitations)